 - Maintain continuous Georgia liability insurance coverage on vehicles with active registrations.

-- Immediately cancel the vehicle registration for any vehicle no longer in service using Form MV-18J
+- Immediately cancel the vehicle registration for any vehicle no longer in service using DRIVES e-Services or Form MV-18J

 - Not drive or let anyone else drive a vehicle that does not have a valid vehicle registration and Georgia liability insurance coverage